SoccerNet/sn-calibration/README.md

 markings have been annotated.
 As a partnership with SoccerNet's team, we use these annotations in a new challenge.
 The challenge is divided in two tasks, the resolution of the first leading to the second one.
 The first is a soccer pitch element localisation task which can then be used for the second task which is a camera calibration task.

+**/!\ New** : some annotations have been added: for some images, there are new points annotation along the pitch markings lines.
+For straight pitch marking lines, you can always assume that the extremities are annotated, and sometimes, if the image has been reannotated, there will be a few extra points along the imaged line.

 ### Soccer pitch annotations